Ultrawipf/OpenFFBoard_wiki/OpenFFBoard-(State-and-roadmap).md

 An E-Stop pin can be pulled down on the STM board to stop the FFB For added security the enable pin on the tmc can also be pulled down externally.

+#### ODrive support:
+An ODrive can receive torque commands and report the encoder position via a CAN bus for FFB.
+Manual configuration of the ODrive required!

 ## Planned features: